-Gary Stager has authored hundreds of articles, scholarly papers, and book chapters over three decades.
+Gary Stager has authored more than 1,000 articles, scholarly papers, and book chapters over four decades.
 Here is a selection of those publications.

 Gary’s four TEDx Talks